eliogrande/TheEndlessTuning/README.md

 ## License
 This code is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
-See the [LICENSE](LICENSE) file for details.